Events / Schedule updated 6/30//2018

 TIME & HAVE MADE STEWARDS OF THE SEQUOIA TRAIL APPRECIATION DAYS SUCH A SUCCESS

-Stewards have now performed maintenance on almost 2000 miles of
+Stewards have now performed maintenance on over 3300 miles of

 trails since 2004